Skip to main content

 Peptide Modulators of Cellular Repair and Homeostasis

 Peptides, acting as precise signaling molecules, can intervene in these complex cellular processes.
-The growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormone (GHRH) analogs, such as Sermorelin, Ipamorelin/CJC-1295, and Tesamorelin, exert their reparative effects primarily through the stimulation of endogenous (GH) and subsequent increase in insulin-like growth factor 1 (IGF-1).
+The growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormone (GHRH) analogs, such as Sermorelin, Ipamorelin/CJC-1295, and Tesamorelin, exert their reparative effects primarily through the stimulation of endogenous growth hormone (GH) and subsequent increase in insulin-like growth factor 1 (IGF-1).
 GH and IGF-1 are potent anabolic hormones that promote protein synthesis, cellular proliferation, and tissue regeneration.

 The GH/IGF-1 axis plays a crucial role in maintaining cellular integrity and function.
 Increased GH/IGF-1 signaling can: